3LawsRobotics/3laws/docs/sources/user_guide/control_panel.rst

   5. Perception <configuration/perception>

-The **Save** button on each page of the Control Panel should be pressed to save the current page before moving on to another page.
+The **Save** button on each page of the Control Panel should be pressed to record the current page in the *supervisor.yaml* file before moving on to another page.

 Throughout this documentation, a red asterisk (*) indicates a *required* field.